anvis/GenAI/GenAI/Notes/01-Intro to GenAI.md

 Speech oriented tasks such as translation, question/answer generation, and interpretation of the intent or meaning of text.

+### Types of Generative AI

+* **Text Generation**: This involves making computers write text that makes sense and is relevant to the topic, akin to an automatic storyteller.

+* **Image Generation**: This allows computers to make new pictures or change existing ones, like a digital artist using a virtual paintbrush.

+* **Code Generation**: This is Gen AI for programming, where the computer helps write new code.

+* **Audio Generation**: Computers can also create sounds or music, a bit like a robot composer coming up with its own tunes.

 ## AI vs GenAI vs AGI